Manufacturing Analytics Vendor Selection Checklist for 2026

 Data Portability Rights

 Your operational data — production records, downtime events, OEE history — must be exportable in a standard format on exit.
-If a vendor's contract does not explicitly grant data portability rights, the data is effectively hostage to the platform.
-This is a must-have contract term.
+Without explicit data portability rights in the contract, your data is effectively hostage.

 Price · 05